Home Restaurants

 Sophie

 This two-story hot spot in the Montrose Collective gives major French Riviera vibes.
-Take to the breezy outdoor terrace, and enjoy prime people watching while exploring the menu.
-Well-appointed cocktails arrive with pretty garnishes, and dishes like croque madame and pain perdu make weekend brunch feel like a luxe European escape.
+Take to the breezy outdoor terrace and enjoy an extended brunch on weekends that runs until 4 p.m.
+DJs that spin pulsing beats, well-appointed cocktails that arrive with pretty garnishes, and dishes like croque madame and pain perdu make weekend brunch feel like a luxe European escape.
 910 Westheimer Rd., Houston, sophiehtx.com

 Brunch cocktails at Traveler's Table. | Photo by Becca Wright